-In IOS systems we use the Epic Citadel app in demo mode.
+In IOS systems we use the PUBG in the lobby (Ultra HD details, max framerate).

 Currently, we use the multimeter Metrahit Energy from Gossen Metrawatt as measurement device.
 It even makes e.g. measuring of standby power consumptions of smartphones possible thanks to simultaneous measurement of TRMS current and voltage and high precision.